nomadictype/pymunge/docs/source/api.rst

      api-lowlevel

-The `pymunge.native` module provides access to the low-level C API of libmunge.
+The `pymunge.raw` module provides access to the low-level C API of libmunge.
 See the :doc:`module documentation <api-lowlevel>`.